armadaproject/armada/docs/developer/job-lifecycle-events.md

     Note over E: phase-report skipped<br/>(deletion annotation)
 ```

 The executor's cancel path emits no events.
 Cancellation is a clean teardown driven entirely by the scheduler.
-The scheduler ingester ignores `JobRunCancelled` (it is in the explicit ignore list) and writes job-level cancellation via `MarkJobsCancelled` from `CancelledJob`.
+The scheduler ingester ignores `JobRunCancelled` (it is in the explicit ignore list) and writes cancellation via `MarkJobsCancelled` from `CancelledJob`. `MarkJobsCancelled` also stamps the runs table (`cancelled=true`, `terminated_timestamp`) keyed on `job_id`, so the run's cancelled state in the scheduler database comes from this job-level cascade rather than from the ignored `JobRunCancelled`.
 The lookout ingester writes both the run and job state.
 The conversion layer ignores `JobRunCancelled` and converts `CancelledJob` to `JobCancelledEvent` for the API stream.